 Inspired by two lemonade stands that Sconeboy and I visited on the way home from baseball practice.
 Adapted from the recipes for Raspberry Syrup and Meyer Lemon Lemonade, both in Alice Waters' Chez Panisse Fruit cookbook, this simple summer refresher will hit the spot.
 A shot of tequila might be a nice addition, for the grown-ups. —mrslarkin

 for the raspberry syrup

 heaping cup of red raspberries, picked over

 1 1/2 cups

 for the raspberry lemonade

 Fill two tall glasses, Mason jars or jam jars half-way with ice.
 Pour in lemon water and sweeten with the raspberry syrup to taste.
-If using, do a shot of tequila and add an ounce or two to each glass.
+If using, add an ounce or two to each glass.
 Serve garnished with the lemon slices and sprigs of mint.